-Zotero is an application installed on your computer which manages your bibliographic library locally, and syncs data to the Zotero storage cloud.
+Zotero is an application installed on your computer which manages your bibliographic library locally, and syncs data to the Zotero storage cloud using your Zotero account.

 Both Zotero and the Zotero Connector should be updated automatically by default.
 However, you can always manually install a new version of Zotero over your existing version without losing any data.

 The first thing you must do to use Zotero is register for an account.
-The free account option comes with 400mb of storage, though options for upgrading your storage amount are available.
+The free account option comes with 300mb of storage, though options for upgrading your storage amount are available.

 Once you have an account, there are several ways to use Zotero:

-Zotero 5: Zotero 5 is a self-contained desktop application where you can view and manage your bibliographic citation library.
-Zotero 5 regularly syncs file storage to Zotero's cloud servers automatically (when connected to the internet).
+Zotero: Zotero (currently on version 6) is a self-contained desktop application where you can view and manage your bibliographic citation library.
+Zotero regularly syncs file storage to Zotero's cloud servers automatically (when connected to the internet).
 You can manually add citations and attachments to your Zotero library, or you can import web-based sources by using the web browser-based Zotero Connector.

 Zotero Bookmarklet: If you do not wish to (or cannot) install browser add-ons or software on your computer, you still have the option of using the Zotero Bookmarklet from (almost) any browser, including mobile/tablet browsers.
-In this case, clicking on the bookmarklet will save the items directly to your Zotero cloud-based online library at zotero.org.
-However, all saved items go to one folder (you'll have to organize later), and not all websites can be scraped using the bookmarklet.
+In this case, clicking on the bookmarklet (or using the link https://www.zotero.org/save) will save the items directly to your Zotero cloud-based online library at zotero.org.
+However, all saved items go to one folder (you'll have to organize them later), and not all websites can be scraped using the bookmarklet.
 This option does not allow you to use Zotero's word processor plugin.